sdavis1902/laravel-admin-base/readme.md

 This is a very simple base installation of Laravel with a few things pre configured.

-AdminLTE theme.
+AdminLTE theme,
-Auth via cartalyst/sentinel
+Auth via cartalyst/sentinel,
-Twig support via [rcrow/TwigBridge](https://github.com/rcrowe/TwigBridge)  ( I like Twig better than Blade ) Basic user management
+Twig support via [rcrow/TwigBridge](https://github.com/rcrowe/TwigBridge)  ( I like Twig better than Blade ), Basic user management

 Just clone the repository and set up like you would set up any Laravel installation ( setup your .env, run migrations, composer install, setup your web server )